 The Company has appointed Franklin Templeton International Services S.à r.l. as the Company's management company (the "Management Company") to be responsible on a dayto-day basis under the supervision of the Board of Directors, for providing administration, marketing, investment management and advice services in respect of all Funds.
-The Management Company has at all times delegated the portfolio management services to the Investment Managers, which may in turn further delegate the portfolio management services to Sub-Managers.
+The Management Company may delegate part or all of the investment management services to the Investment Managers, which may in turn further delegate the portfolio management services to Sub-Managers.